 We get it - you want to volunteer but you're not sure how to fit it into your schedule, and you are not sure if you are up to a steady commitment.
 That is why we have created several drop-in volunteer activities:

 Help with clearing trails, trash pickup, invasive species removal, boardwalk repairs, and more.
-We host Trailblazer events out on our many preserves, generally two Thursday mornings a month.
+We host Trailblazer events out on our many preserves one to two times per month.

 Volunteers are needed to help us provide assistance for a variety of fun events and programs.